-With its good climate, abundance of water, and affordable land (especially in the northern part of the state), Georgia is one of the most popular states for off-grid living.
+With its good climate, abundant water, and affordable land (especially in the northern part of the state), Georgia is one of the most popular states for off-grid living.

-Georgia generally has laws which favor off-grid living but don’t be surprised if you encounter legal restrictions that make the process difficult or even impossible in some areas.
+Georgia generally has laws that favor off-grid living, but don’t be surprised if you encounter legal restrictions that make the process difficult or even impossible in some areas.

 Related: